luyi-sss/tswd-portfolio-luyi/final-project-part-two.md

 |                      |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |   |

 > last thoughts

-Currently, the narrative logic needs to be finalized, and more content to support the storytelling needs to be added.
+Currently, the narrative logic needs to be finalized, as readers find it confusing.
+It is interesting and helpful to see how other people comprehend the same visualization in a different way because this visualization services its readers, rather than its author.
+Readers feedback are always important.
+More content to support the storytelling needs to be added.